mcummings128/gh-actions-outputs-experiments-1/README.md

 To explain this process, imagine this example scenario: There is a 'Job A' whose id is 'job-a'.
 This job has a step that sets the value of an output.
 A different job, 'Job B' needs to reference this output.

 1. 'job-a' has a step with the ID 'job-a-step-id'.
 The job-level `outputs` block has an output named example-output, whose value is defined using the following syntax steps.job-a-step-id.outputs.example-output.
+2. At the end of job-a, the outputs block is updated.
-A different job, 'Job B' can reference this output from Job A. Job B uses 'needs' to ensure Job A sets the output.
+3. 'job-b' can reference this output from Job A. Job B uses 'needs' to ensure Job A sets the output.
 To get the example-output value, Job B references Job A's output using needs.job-a.outputs.example-output

 ## From reusable workflow and caller workflow: